network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 when handling identical HTTP GET and POST requests.

-Servers implementing the current version of this specification SHOULD NOT include any keys in the JSON configuration information other than those documented here.
+Servers implementing the current version of this specification SHOULD NOT include any names in the JSON configuration information other than those documented here.
-Future updates to this specification may define additional keys in the JSON configuration information.
+Future updates to this specification may define additional names in the JSON configuration information.
-To allow for these future backwards-compatible updates, clients implementing the current version of this specification MUST silently ignore any unrecognized keys in the
-JSON configuration information they receive, and MUST process the required keys as documented here, behaving as if the unrecognized keys were not present.
+To allow for these future backwards-compatible updates, clients implementing the current version of this specification MUST silently ignore any unrecognized names in the JSON configuration information they receive, and MUST process the required names as documented here, behaving as if the unrecognized names were not present.

 ## DNS-Based Service Discovery for Test Server Discovery

 To further aid the test client in discovering Responsiveness Test Servers, organizations or devices offering Responsiveness Test Servers MAY advertise their availability using DNS-Based Service Discovery {{RFC6763}}
-over Multicast DNS {{RFC6762}} or conventional unicast DNS {{RFC1034}}.

-The Responsiveness Test Service instances should advertise using the service type {{RFC6335}} "_nq._tcp".
+over Multicast DNS {{RFC6762}} or conventional unicast DNS {{RFC1034}}, using the service type {{RFC6335}} "_nq._tcp".

-When advertising over Multicast DNS, typically the device offering the test service also advertises its own Multicast DNS records.
+When advertising over Multicast DNS, typically the device offering the test service generally advertises its own Multicast DNS records.

 When advertising over unicast DNS, population of the appropriate DNS zone with the relevant unicast discovery records can be performed